emirshn/Data-Mining-Exercises/README.md

 - Bank Customer Dataset — used for clustering tasks
 - US Weather Events Dataset — used for classification and pattern mining

-Each task is implemented from scratch or using standard libraries to provide hands-on understanding of the underlying techniques.
+Each task is implemented using standard libraries to provide hands-on understanding of the underlying techniques.
 Visualizations, confusion matrices, and evaluation metrics are included where applicable.
 Both datasets required significant preprocessing to ensure meaningful analysis:

 US Weather Events Dataset: